jschaf/mccc/battle/hammelburg.md

 disrupt German communications.
 Unsatisfied that the felled telephone were inoperable, Baum directed his infantry to dismount and cut the wires to ensure the job was done.
 The technique was unsuccessful.
-Under black-out driving conditions, the mile long convoy was limited to 15mph.
+Driving under black-out conditions, the mile long convoy was limited to 15mph.
 News of the breach traveled faster than Baum's attack.
-By the time the convoy reached Fronhofen, they were greeted by white sheets hanging from windows in the early dawn.
-The first road block materialized a few miles later at Lohr.
+By the time the convoy reached Fronhofen, white sheets greeted them, hanging from windows in the early dawn.
+The first road block appeared a few miles later at Lohr.
 While navigating around the overturned truck, a *panzerfaust* destroyed the first vehicle from Task Force Baum.
 The crew of the tank scrambled from the vehicle as the rest of convoy poured fire into the ambush location. [@BaronBG2009RaidUntold, 116-117]

 Baum planned to cross the Sinn River at Gemünden, opting to take the most direct route to Hammelburg.
 Obstfelder, anticipating the route, directed his troops to establish a hasty defense and to rig the bridge with explosives.
-Upon entering the town they Baum received immediate, effective fire.
-In the span of minutes, three tanks were destroyed and several infantrymen succumbed to the heavy fire. [@Baum1945NotesTask, 1]  Two men made it across the bridge prompting the Germans to blow the bridge.
+As the column entered the town, they received immediate, effective fire.
+In the span of minutes, three tanks were destroyed and several infantrymen succumbed to the heavy fire. [@Baum1945NotesTask, 1]  Two Americans made it across the river prompting the Germans to blow the bridge, sending two soldiers into the river below.
 With no way forward, Baum began the precarious task of withdrawing an armored formation under fire.
 Baum returned to Langenprozelten and started North to find another crossing .
 Fortune returned to Baum as a wayward propaganda